patternfly/patternfly/src/patternfly/components/Banner/examples/Banner.md

 ```

 ### Status
-When a banner is used to convey status, it is advised to add an icon that also conveys status visually, and to provide screen reader text using ` .pf-screen-reader ` or an equivalent.
+When a banner is used to convey status, it is advised to add an icon that also conveys status visually, and to provide screen reader text using ` .pf-v5-screen-reader ` or an equivalent.

 ```hbs
 {{#> banner}}